Josmolmor/Josmolmor/README.md

 [![CodePen](https://img.shields.io/badge/Codepen-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://codepen.io/jmmolina)
 <br />

+> Writing computer software is one of the purest creative activities in the history of the human race.
+Programmers aren't bound by practical limitations such as the laws of physics; we can create exciting virtual worlds with behaviors that could never exist in the real world.
+Programming doesn't require great physical skill or coordination like ballet or basketball.
+All programming requires is a creative mind and the ability to organize your thoughts.
+If you can visualize a system, you can probably implement it in a computer program.

+<sub>From "A Philosophy of Software Design" by John Ousterhout</sub>

+---

 Moving pixels since 2016.

 As a software engineer specializing in front-end web development, I create accessible, intuitive, and responsive user interfaces that blend clean, modern design with cutting-edge technologies.